skfit-uni-luebeck/fhir-populator/README.md

 If you want to customize the program, you should:

 1. create a fork in GitHub, and clone it.
-2. create a new virtual environment in your fork: `python -m venv venv`; `source venv/bin/active`
+2. create a new virtual environment in your fork: `python -m venv .venv`; `source .venv/bin/activate`
 3. Install the package locally, using `pip install .`
 4. Customize the script.
 Re-run step 3 if you change the script.
 5. `python -m fhir_populator`, as before.